Getting digestive waste out of your body is just as important as the good stuff you put in!

 5.)
 Promote the Neurotransmitter Acetylcholine

 Acetylcholine is a neurotransmitter.
 In the brain, acetylcholine promotes brain focus & alertness.
-In the gut – acetylcholine helps promote vagus nerve activity & motility.
-I find that gut & focus issues often come together.
+In the gut, acetylcholine helps promote vagus nerve activity & motility.
+I find that gut & focus issues often go hand in hand.

 First, you can ensure adequate choline intake in the diet.

 Choline is highly prevalent in egg yolks.
-I aim to eat two eggs a day to supply my daily intake of choline.
+I aim to eat two eggs a day to meet my daily choline intake.

-Some individuals are slow at producing choline in the body (or they may be allergic to eggs) – making choline an essential nutrient.
+Some individuals are slow to produce choline in the body (or may be allergic to eggs), making choline an essential nutrient.

-Those with choline issues may have gut motility issues as a result of genetic predilection or by dietary deficiency.
-Gene snps are slight variations in genes that differ between individuals (including twins).
-They may increase or decrease the activity of a gene.
+Those with choline issues may have gut motility issues due to genetic predisposition or dietary deficiency.
+Gene SNPs are slight variations in genes that differ between individuals (including twins).
+They may increase or decrease a gene’s activity.

 Without choline, detoxification, brain, and nervous system health can be altered.